-Clean 2 lbs of strawberries and remove the hulls, you’ll now have about 1 3/4 lbs.
+Clean 2 pounds of strawberries and remove the hulls.
+You should have about 1 ¾ pounds.

-Process 1/2 of the strawberries in a food processor until most pieces are 1/4 to 1/2 inch thick – this took about 10 short pulses.
+Process ½ of the strawberries in a food processor until most pieces are ¼ to ½ inch thick.
+This takes about 10 short pulses.
+Remoe the strawberries to a medium mixing bowl.
 Repeat with the remaining strawberries.
-Be careful not to over-process the strawberries.
+Be careful not to over-process.

-Place the processed strawberries in a medium mixing bowl and toss with 1/4 cup of sugar and a pinch of salt.
-Cover and allow the strawberries to rest for 45 minutes, stirring occasionally.
+Toss the processed strawberries with ¼ cup of sugar and a pinch of salt.
+Cover and allow the strawberries to rest for 45 minutes to 1 hour, stirring occasionally.
 Don’t wash the food processor yet – you’ll need it again in a minute.

 Strain the strawberries through a fine-mesh sieve into a large bowl.
-You should have about 2/3 to 3/4 cup of juice.
+You should have about ¾ cup of juice.
 Remove 3 tablespoons of the juice into a small bowl.
-Sprinkle unflavored gelatin on top and let it rest for about 5 minutes.
+Sprinkle unflavored gelatin on top and let it rest for 5 minutes.
 Place the remaining juice in a small saucepan.
-Heat on medium-high heat and cook until the juice is reduced to about 3 tablespoons, about 10 minutes.
+Heat on medium-high heat and cook until the juice is reduced to about 3 tablespoons.
+This takes about 10 minutes.

 Remove the saucepan from the heat and add the softened gelatin.
 Stir until the gelatin is dissolved.
 Pour the gelatin mixture to a large bowl and add the cream cheese.
 Whisk until the cream cheese is fully incorporated.

 While the juice is cooking down, take the strained strawberries back to the food processor and pulse until smooth.
 Strain through the fine mesh sieve using a spoon to press the solids and extract all the juice.
 Once all the pulp and juice is extracted, discard the seeds and solids.
 Add the strawberry puree into the bowl with the gelatin and cream cheese mixture.
 Whisk until smooth.